 Extra costs include transport (buses are your most affordable option).
 Te Anau is your best base for the Milford and Kepler tracks, Queenstown is an option if you’re doing the Routeburn.

 If the great walks are out of your price range, don’t worry.
-There are some stunning alternatives in the area that are just as scenic, with fewer people on them, and you won’t pay more than
+There are some stunning alternatives in the area that are just as scenic, with fewer people on them, and you won’t pay more than $20 for a bunk.

 The easiest of the alternative options, the Greenstone-Caples is a loop track just a few valleys south of the Routeburn Track.
 You’ll wander up along the Greenstone River – meandering open valley at times, thundering narrow gorge in others – and over McKellar Saddle, a low crossing among snowy mountains.